Skip to main content

 What you will learn in this fact sheet

-• Choices to reduce your sodium when shopping and cooking.
+• Smarter choices when shopping and cooking.

 • Put the salt shaker away.